 Where diagnosis comes from

-Currently only certified medical doctors can give official diagnoses within the realm of FASD.
-However, diagnosis is reached through consultation with psychologists, psychiatrists and other health practitioners as part of “multidisciplinary assessment teams” that examine nine brain domains.
-If the revised diagnosis guidelines come into effect – which include adding a tenth domain called “affect regulation” – psychologists and psychiatrists will be able to determine an FASD diagnosis without the approval of a medical doctor.
+Currently only certified medical doctors can diagnose FASD.
+However, diagnosis is reached through consultation with psychologists, psychiatrists and other health practitioners as part of “multidisciplinary assessment teams” that examine ten brain domains.

-The current nine neurobehavioural domains examined in determining diagnosis are:
+The ten neurobehavioural domains examined in determining diagnosis are:

 Physicians and psychiatrists also examine facial dysmorphology, growth, neurobehaviour and medical history of prenatal alcohol effects.
 Psychologists are only certified to measure domains three to nine.